-Over four years since the launch of its predecessor, there’s now a new Apple TV 4K.
-Not that that’s obvious from the design, because nothing has changed on that front – and you'd have to examine the specs of both models quite closely to spot any differences there, too.
-There is a new remote control, though you can buy one of those to go with the last-gen model if you really want.
+Over four years after the launch of its predecessor, this new Apple TV 4K appeared.
+Not that its newness was obvious from the design, because nothing really changed on that front – and you'd have to examine the specs of both models quite closely to spot any differences there, too.
+It brought with it a new remote control, though you can buy one of those to go with the last-gen model if you really want.

-In other words, it's hard to get too excited about the new Apple TV 4K.
+In other words, it's hard to get too excited about this second-gen Apple TV 4K.
 It’s more of a shuffle forward than a giant leap.

 But the original Apple TV 4K was the best video streamer when it launched and, through regular updates, it remained there through its lifespan.
 This second-generation model doesn’t break the mould, mainly because it didn’t need to.

-Instead, Apple has performed a nip here and a tuck there and produced an Apple TV 4K that’s ready for the next four years.
-It may not be overwhelmingly exciting, but this is the best made just that little bit better.
+Instead, Apple has performed a nip here and a tuck there that may not be overwhelmingly exciting, but that have made the best just that little bit better.

 All versions of the Apple TV are significantly more expensive than rival streaming devices.
-The dongle-like Google Chromecast with Google TV is £60 ($50, AU$99), while the Amazon Fire TV Stick 4K costs £50 ($50, AU$99).
-Even the Amazon Fire TV Cube undercuts the Apple TV, coming in at £110 ($120).
+The dongle-like Google Chromecast with Google TV is £60 / $50 / AU$99, while the Amazon Fire TV Stick 4K costs £50 /$50 / AU$99.
+Even the Amazon Fire TV Cube undercuts the Apple TV, coming in at £110 / $120 (around AU$195).

 Resolution Up to 4K HDR, 60fps